rkluger68/cpycourse/docs/training/tutorial/tutorial.md

 PYTHONHOME   : alternate <prefix> directory (or <prefix>:<exec_prefix>).
                The default module search path uses <prefix>/lib/pythonX.X.
 PYTHONCASEOK : ignore case in 'import' statements (Windows).
+PYTHONUTF8: if set to 1, enable the UTF-8 mode.
 PYTHONIOENCODING: Encoding[:errors] used for stdin/stdout/stderr.
 PYTHONFAULTHANDLER: dump the Python traceback on fatal errors.
-PYTHONHASHSEED: if this variable is set to 'random', a random value is used to seed the hashes of str, bytes and datetime objects.
+PYTHONHASHSEED: if this variable is set to 'random', a random value is used to seed the hashes of str and bytes objects.
 It can also be set to an integer in the range [0,4294967295] to get hash values with a predictable seed.
+PYTHONINTMAXSTRDIGITS: limits the maximum digit characters in an int value when converting from a string and when converting an int back to a str.
+   A value of 0 disables the limit.
+Conversions to or from bases 2, 4, 8, 16, and 32 are never limited.
 PYTHONMALLOC: set the Python memory allocators and/or install debug hooks on Python memory allocators.
 Use PYTHONMALLOC=debug to install debug hooks.
+PYTHONCOERCECLOCALE: if this variable is set to 0, it disables the locale coercion behavior.
+Use PYTHONCOERCECLOCALE=warn to request display of locale coercion and locale compatibility warnings on stderr.
+PYTHONBREAKPOINT: if this variable is set to 0, it disables the default debugger.
+It can be set to the callable of your debugger of choice.
+PYTHONDEVMODE: enable the development mode.
+PYTHONPYCACHEPREFIX: root directory for bytecode cache (pyc) files.
 ```

 ## Running a Python program

-A program is built up of a **sequence of python statements** (i.e. the "program
+A program is built up of a sequence of python statements (i.e. the "program
 code" or "code").
 This code can be

  - entered at the Python prompt, in interactive mode,
  - provided as a command line argument or